3yaa/catfishing/Readme.md

 Our game includes a day/night cycle to encourage player to return to the island and interact with it.
 When it is night time, player would not be able to enter the ocean from the island.
 If they are already in the ocean and it is becoming late, with the inspiration from Stardew Valley, the player would "pass out", get teleported back to the island, and lose half of the fish they are carrying.

 - [_Main game clock_](https://github.com/3yaa/catfishing/blob/658e5dfbbf2c341ce6b17bd8107e8072f4b1f74b/scripts/ocean_area.gd#L27): The clock is a `Timer` alternating between 2 different durations for day and night that can be individually adjusted for game feel.
-For other components that depends on the clock, they can access the signal `clock.cycle_changed` or check the boolean variable `clock.is_day`.
-It can also be paused, using `pause_clock()` and `resume_clock()`, for cases like when player entering minigame.
+Any other component that depends on the clock can access the signal `clock.cycle_changed` or check the boolean variable `clock.is_day` and use them for its behavior logic.
+The clock can also be paused, using `pause_clock()` and `resume_clock()`, for cases like when player entering the minigame.
 - [_One-way barrier_](https://github.com/3yaa/catfishing/blob/658e5dfbbf2c341ce6b17bd8107e8072f4b1f74b/scripts/ocean_area.gd#L27): A barrier that is raised at night when player is on the island, preventing them from entering the ocean while still allowing them to return to the island.
 It is implemented by enabling/disabling a `CollisionShape2D` depending on the player's position and time logic.
+An `Area2D` node [`OceanArea`](https://github.com/3yaa/catfishing/blob/aba8775a0fb951407a8558a9f63ad5db9d1ad691/scripts/ocean_area.gd) that covers the whole ocean is used to determine if the player is in the ocean or not via `_on_body_entered()` and `_on_body_exited()`.
 - [_Staying late in ocean_](https://github.com/3yaa/catfishing/blob/658e5dfbbf2c341ce6b17bd8107e8072f4b1f74b/scripts/player.gd#L129): If player hasn't returned by halfway through the night `clock.get_remaining_time() < 0.5 * clock.night_duration`, they will be teleported back to the island and lose some of their fish.
-For simplicity, they would lose half of the fish in their inventory, which are the ones located at the odd indices for the sense of "randomness".
+For code simplicity, they would lose half of the fish in their inventory, which are the ones located at the odd indices for the sense of "randomness".
 With more time, I wish to make a true random selection with a random amount as well.
 - [_Visual_](https://github.com/3yaa/catfishing/blob/658e5dfbbf2c341ce6b17bd8107e8072f4b1f74b/scripts/day_night_theme.gd): The main background is swapped based on day or night.
 A color filter is also applied through `ColorRect` on top of the game to make other assests in the foreground appear darker at night.

 |                                   |                                       |